-Assessments are predicated on the assumption that samples capture representative conditions of watersheds or entire lakes and reservoirs at the level ofestablished AUs.
+Assessments are predicated on the assumption that samples capture representative conditions of watersheds or entire lakes and reservoirs at the level of established AUs.
 Efforts are made to ensure that the sample location provides a representative sample.
 For instance, samples used for assessing the effects of a point source discharge are generally not collected directly from the effluent, but from the receiving water outside of the mixing zone.
-In some situations, data sources suggest that AU boundaries are inappropriate, in which case the AU boundaries are adjusted to ensure as appropriate (see AU Delineation Procedures below).
+In some situations, data sources suggest that AU boundaries are inappropriate, in which case the AU boundaries are adjusted. (see the Assessment Unit Delineations section).